Da Vinci's Code Leicester do you know Bill Gates has it?

 Such a purchase would normally go to a collection, but Gates had different designs.

-The founder of Microsoft after purchasing the Codex Leicester scanned every page of the manuscript for the digital image files that could be opened on a computer.
-In other words, you no longer needed to have the Codex Leicester to read Da Vinci's scientific writings, as you only needed the Gates digital version.
+The founder of Microsoft after the purchase of Codex Leicester scanned every page of the manuscript to create digital image files that could be opened on a computer.
+In other words, you no longer had to have Codex Leicester to read Da Vinci's science textbooks, as you only needed the digital version of Gates.

 And because Bill Gates wanted everyone to have it, he made a really bold move: to include images in Windows as wallpapers and screensavers.